-- "That is the purpose of those who have no life".
+"This is the purpose of living for those who have no life".
 The fact that ADA says it with the same calm finality with which she says everything else, adding only a small pause, makes it so resigned and sad.